Nouf-Alabbasi/Machine_Lab_Clock_automata/journal.md

 Some of the questions that we still have and that would be beneficial to answer for the 2nd iteration:
 - What do you think should move the wave mechanism in the back?
 Cams and rods?
 Servo?
 Something else?
+- It would also be great to have two wave pieces move independently from each other, vs. having one static and one moving like in the current prototype.

 https://user-images.githubusercontent.com/83579909/230886218-380bc7cd-bd7c-4cb8-8e67-5ea019923c30.mp4